mufflyt/urogynScorer/README.md

 ## Overview

-**urogynScorer** provides functions for scoring validated patient-reported outcome measures (PROMs) used in urogynecology clinical practice and research.
+**urogynScorer** provides functions for scoring validated patient-reported outcome measures used in urogynecology clinical practice and research.
 The package implements evidence-based scoring algorithms with comprehensive validation and error handling for: